nikochiko/protoschool.github.io/DEVELOPING_TUTORIALS.md

 ![Updated Tutorial Message](public/tutorial_message_update.jpg)

-- For the message to show as "New", the `createdAt` date needs to be less than a month ago
+- For the message to show as "New", the `createdAt` date needs to be less than a month ago.
-- For the message to show as "Update", the `updatedAt` date needs to be less than a month ago
+- For the message to show as "Update", the `updatedAt` date needs to be less than a month ago and user completed the tutorial before `updatedAt`.

 The text inside the message is picked up from `updateMessage` and it can be markdown formatted.
 For tutorial updates a message needs to be included to explain what has been updated.